axelarnetwork/axelar-cgp-solidity/contracts/governance/DESIGN.md

 Once their corresponding TimeLock expires, proposals become executable.
 For ensured safety during execution, the contract revalidates the TimeLock right before initiating the proposal execution.

 ### Generating Proposal Hashes
-Uniqueness of each proposal is ensured through generating hashes employing the Keccak256 hashing algorithm on the target contract's address, function call data encoding, and the native token transfer value.
+The system ensures the uniqueness of each proposal by generating hashes with the Keccak256 algorithm.
+The hashes are derived from the target contract's address, encoded function call data, and the native token transfer value.

 ## Service Governance